4d/docs/docs/FormObjects/properties_Object.md

 (*) Only for array type list boxes.

+> Only declared or dynamic [variables](Concepts/variables.md) can be used to display footer calculations.
+Other kinds of [expressions](Concepts/quick-tour.md#expressions) such as `Form.value` are not supported.

 Automatic calculations ignore the shown/hidden state of list box rows.
 If you want to restrict a calculation to only visible rows, you must use a custom calculation.

 *Null* values are not taken into account for any calculations.